alexpetros/nondeterministic-model-with-a-gun/README.md

 starting point.

 ## While running
 Begin the conversation by typing `.listen`, add `newRun` if you want to start from a clean slate, and add any simulation you want to start from with `nameOfSimulation`.
-So, `.listen newRun interrogation` starts a new run of the interrogation simulation.
+So, `.listen newRun interrogation` starts a new run of the interrogation simulatio.

 Then just talk to it!
 If you response before the speech is done it will talk over you so wait for it to finish.